dylanized/drupal-docker/COMPOSE.md

 ### Step 3 - View the Drupal Site

-You should now be able to view your site in the browser at http://localhost
+You should now be able to view your site in the browser at http://localhost:8000

+You can connect to the database at http://localhost:33060

 ### Step 4 - Stop and Restart the Containers